Listing documentation and process

 In accordance with the (EU) Prospectus Regulation, and in order to complete the listing process, an applicant issuer must prepare and publish a prospectus which must be scrutinized and approved by the relevant national competent authority, the SFSA if the issuer is domiciled in Sweden.

-If the applicant issuer is domiciled in another country than Sweden, but within the EEA, the issuer must submit the prospectus to Nasdaq Stockholm together with a certificate of approval by the national competent authority in the issuer’s home jurisdiction.
-The certificate of approval must include any and all omissions from the requirements in the Prospectus Regulation that may have been granted.
+If the applicant issuer is domiciled in another country than Sweden, but within the EEA, the issuer must submit the prospectus to Nasdaq Stockholm together with a certificate of approval by the national competent authority in the issuer's home jurisdiction.
+The certificate of approval must include any applicable exemptions or derogations from the requirements in the Prospectus Regulation that may have been granted.
 In addition, the issuer must provide a confirmation that the approved prospectus has been passported and submitted to the SFSA.
-The exchange may require that the applicant issuer posts supplementary information on its website if it considers the information to be important and in the interest of the investors.
+The exchange may require that the applicant issuer posts supplementary information on its website (i.e., not in the prospectus) if it considers the information to be important and in the interest of the investors.
 The board of directors is responsible for the prospectus and its contents.

 Passporting of a prospectus

 A prospectus that has been approved by a national competent authority within the EEA may be passported into Sweden, provided that the prospectus is prepared in English or Swedish together with a Swedish translation (if the prospectus is in English) of the prospectus summary and is submitted to the SFSA.
-Investors should be able to review the prospectus summary as a separate document.
+The prospectus summary must be capable of being reviewed as a standalone document by investors.

 Prospectus exemptions when an offering of securities is made to the public

 When securities are offered to the public, a prospectus must normally be prepared by the issuer and approved by the relevant national competent authority.
-However, there are exemptions from the prospectus requirements and the most common exemptions are:
+However, there are exemptions from the prospectus requirements including under the following circumstances:

 • The offer of securities is directed solely to qualified investors.